Lebanon's protesters turn on their leaders, breaking taboos

 Tripoli has seen some of the biggest, liveliest demonstrations of the past two weeks.
 People have gathered daily in the city square, chanting and dancing deep into the night.

-Omar said people were sick of spending their lives asking for favors or begging officials for their basic rights.
+Omar said people were sick of spending their lives asking for favours or begging officials for their basic rights.